LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Readme.md

 - `Reconstruct.py`: PINN with NN interpolators
 - `ReconstructWEAK.py`: PINN with KNN interpolators, but with weak form of the equation loss functions.

+In all three cases, the PINN only regresses the **modal coefficients**, and the full flow field is reconstructed using pre-interpolated modal basis functions.

+### 📌 Governing Equations

+We define the residuals of the control equations in the blade reference frame for use in the loss function construction.
+These include the continuity equation and momentum equations (radial, tangential, axial), with centrifugal and Coriolis effects included.